 Spread your prepared tofu in an even layer across a sheet pan.
 Don’t worry if your tofu fell apart a bit as you tossed it.
 Bake until golden brown, about 25 to 30 minutes.
 Boom!
 Perfect tofu.

 Some people swear by cooking their tofu in a skillet, but it never turns out well in my cast iron skillets.
 It sticks, and the crispy bits end up sticking to the pan, which is a tofu tragedy.
 Plus, it requires more oil, and you don’t need to use a lot of oil to get crispy tofu.

 When you bake your tofu, you give it time to develop crispy edges and warm, pillowy insides.
 It’s simply the best.

 Uses for Crispy Baked Tofu

 If you want to infuse your tofu with more flavor, I recommend adding sauce after it’s baked, rather than marinating it.
 Why?
 Water-logged tofu isn’t actually very good at absorbing flavor (something that I always suspected, which was confirmed by Deborah Madison, via Serious Eats).

 So, bake your tofu in the oven to crispy perfection, then cook it in sauce, or drizzle sauce on top.
 This tofu is perfect for tossing into any recipe with Asian flavors, or any recipe that could benefit from some hearty vegetarian protein.
 It would be great in my Thai red curry or green curry.

-You could replace the eggs in my kale coconut stir fry and Thai pineapple stir fry with this tofu.
+You could replace the eggs in my kale and coconut fried rice and Thai pineapple fried rice with this tofu.
 It is amazing with peanut sauce drizzled on top, in any form.
 (Fun fact: my crispy tofu and peanut sauce collide in my cookbook!)